Hostile Takeover

 Thump-

 N opened his eyes in surprise.
 A body lay flat in front of him.
 He frowned.
-Identification circuits fired, and it was a worker drone.
+Identification routines fired, and it was a worker drone.
 Right, the mission was still going, then.
-But what was surprising about that?
+But… what did he find surprising about that?

 Oh, his hands weren’t guns.
-Claws dug into the floor at his eye level – he was climbing up?
-Couldn’t have shot it, then.
+Claws were digging into the floor at his eye level — he was climbing up?
+Couldn’t have shot this prey, then.

 He traced a trajectory back from the bullet wound, and saw her.